Apache POI is open-source Java-based libraries that can be used to handle the Microsoft Office Document by using Java-based programming language.

-XSSFSheet sheet=wb.createSheet(“spreadSheet”); // Return type of the createSheet() method is an XSSFSheet.
-The sheet is a variable which is used to store the return value.
+XSSFSheet sheet = wb.createSheet("spreadSheet"); // Return type of the createSheet() method is an XSSFSheet.
+The sheet is a variable that is used to store the return value.

 ➲ It is present in org.apache.poi.hssf.usermodel package.
 It has the following syntax to create a blank spreadsheet.

 HSSFSheet sheet = wb.createSheet("spreadSheet");

 ➲ It is used to create rows in the spreadsheet of XLSX file.
 The syntax to create a row in spreadsheet is given below.